 Questions about RSI and/or DSE work can initially be presented to your own faculty’s Health, Safety and Environment Coordinator (VGM).
 Students with RSI are advised to make an appointment with the UT Campus General Practitioner or their own GP.
 In case of personal problems due to RSI or RSI-related complaints, the student psychologist is always there to help.
 The student psychologist deals with personal aspects which play or may play a role in the onset of RSI.
 Visits to the student psychologist are free of charge and you do not necessarily need a referral letter.
 You can also refer to a physiotherapist.
 On campus you can make an appointment with Topvorm Twente.

 For non-medical matters, such as study delay caused by RSI and financial problems resulting from this delay, you can contact the student counsellor.
-All relevant names and addresses can be found on the following website:

 You can also visit that website for more detailed information about RSI and related topics: